Rodriguespn/apps-sdk-template/README.md

 - Start a new conversation in ChatGPT
 - Select your newly created connector using **+ → Plus → Your connector**
-- Try prompting the model (e.g., "Show me pikachu details")
+- Try prompting the model (e.g., "Create a Spanish flashcard deck" or "Start a study session")

 #### 6. Develop with HMR